GerHobbelt/pforth/PF_README.md

 Building pForth involves two steps:
 1) building the C based Forth kernel
-2) building the Forth dictionary file using: ./pforth -i system.fth
+2) building the Forth dictionary file using: ./pforth -i ex_system.fth
 3) optional build of standalone executable with built-in dictionary

 We have provided build scripts to simplify this process.